 - ¼ cup loosely packed parsley, finely chopped chopped

 - Bring water to boil: Bring a large pot of water to a boil for the pasta.
-Keep warm over medium-low heat until ready to use.
-Then bring back to a boil.
+Keep warm until ready to use.

 - Sear shrimp: While the water heats up, warm a large pan over medium to medium-high heat.
 Add olive oil, followed by shrimp.
 Season with salt and pepper.
 Sear 1-1 1/2 minutes, flip and season on other side.
-Cook an addition minute or until just cooked through.
+Cook an additional minute until very slightly undercooked.
 Turn off heat.
 Transfer to a plate.

 - Cook pasta: Salt pasta water heavily.
 It should be as salty as sea water.
 Add pasta and boil 1 minute short of al dente, stirring occasionally.
 Reserve 1 cup of cooking water.
 Drain.

 - Cook aromatics: As pasta cooks, add 2 tablespoons of butter, garlic and red pepper flakes to pan used to cook shrimp.
 Turn heat to medium.
-When garlic heats and sizzles, and starts to become slightly golden, pour in wine.
-Increase heat to high and reduce it by half, about 3-5 minutes.
+After garlic heats and sizzles for several seconds, pour in wine.
+Increase heat to high and reduce wine by half, about 3-5 minutes.

-- Finish & serve: Add pasta to garlic-wine mixture over medium-high heat.
-Add remaining 2 tablespoons of butter and 1/4 cup or so of pasta cooking water, and stir to combine.
+- Finish & serve: Add pasta to sauce.
+Cook together over medium-high heat.
+Add remaining 2 tablespoons of butter and 1/4 cup of pasta cooking water, and stir to combine.
 Return shrimp to the pan.
+Toss with pasta until cooked and warmed through.
 Add in lemon zest and juice.
 Stir in parsley.
-Taste and add additional salt, pepper, or pasta water, as needed.
+Taste for seasoning, and add more pasta water, as needed.
 Enjoy.